scala/bug/README.md

-# Welcome to the Scala compiler & standard library bug tracker
+# Welcome to the Scala compiler & standard library bug tracker!

 ## Before opening an issue